allofusfirst/independance/README.md

 [Ten top tips for hosting your own IndepenDANCE](https://github.com/allofusfirst/independance/wiki/Top-tips-for-hosting-your-own-IndepenDANCE)

-Here is [our eventbrite page](https://www.eventbrite.co.uk/e/indepen-dance-haddington-tickets-36011730054) for inspiration.
+Here is [our eventbrite page](https://www.eventbrite.co.uk/e/indepen-dance-haddington-tickets-36011730054) for inspiration (Click 'View Details' on the right hand side of the page)

 ## Contact us